Met Office Numerical Weather Prediction models

 The Met Office also has the capability to rapidly relocate regional models to any area of interest worldwide.
 These Crisis Area Models (CAMs) are run in support of allied military operations and disaster relief.

-The weather forecasting configurations of the Unified Model differ from the climate configurations in a number of respects.
+The weather forecasting configurations of the Unified Model differ from the Met Office seasonal and climate models in a number of respects.